 And consumers and businesses in general generate huge amounts of data in the ever more connected world in which they live and operate.

-The deployment of hyperscale data centres has typically been in a relatively small number of central locations.
+The deployment of hyperscale data centers has typically been in a relatively small number of central locations.
 However, this has to change.

-It will be outstripped though by the growth of new smaller data centres in the range of 0.5-5MW.
-In some smaller or less-developed countries they’ll be core facilities, while in developed economies they’ll be known as edge data centres.
+It will be outstripped though by the growth of new smaller data centers in the range of 0.5-5MW.
+In some smaller or less-developed countries they’ll be core facilities, while in developed economies they’ll be known as edge data centers.

-The naming is somewhat irrelevant though – the result is that the size of the total data centre market will expand very fast.
+The naming is somewhat irrelevant though – the result is that the size of the total data center market will expand very fast.

 But can they be safely built as fast as they’re needed?

-Every new building project has its challenges, especially data centres.
-And anyone who has built a data centre will be painfully aware of the risks involved.
+Every new building project has its challenges, especially data centers.
+And anyone who has built a data center will be painfully aware of the risks involved.

 This is borne of the necessary integration of the building itself with a vast array of sensitive high-tech equipment: power systems, cooling systems, security systems, air flow structures, fire detection and fighting systems, facility management systems, etc.